-If you pay by Direct Debit, then the payment will be collected on 27 December by GoCardless and the receipt will be issued once ICAS has received and processed your full payment.
+If you pay by Direct Debit, the receipt will be issued once ICAS has received and processed your full payment.

 If you pay by debit or credit card, you will receive an automatic email to confirm payment by WorldPay and also receive an email from ICAS with a copy of your Annual Renewal receipt once your payment has been processed.

-If you arranged some other form of payment with Central Registry and have not received your receipt, get in touch with us.
+If you arranged some other form of payment and have not received your receipt, get in touch with us.
 It may take up to 14 days for us to send you a manual receipt.